Endogenous Labour Flow Networks: Results

 \subsection{Calibration}

 The full results from our parameter calibration (refer to Materials and Methods: Calibration) are shown in \autoref{tab:calibration}.
-This calibration method is robust when subjected to changes in the number of agents simulated (with the exception of the non-representative case with very few agents) and to the number of Monte Carlo simulations, and produces consistent results across multiple runs of the calibration method (\autoref{figure:calibration_sensitivity}).
-Additionally, we verify that individual flow densities are consistent across the Monte Carlo simulations performed at each iteration of the calibration algorithm (\autoref{figure:calibration_cells}), and that in general the calibrated parameters are consistent across multiple runs fo the calibration method (\autoref{figure:calibration_nus}).
-Here, we summarise the goodness of fit obtained from our calibration procedure across the three types of LFNs using two alternative measures: the Pearson correlation between the empirical and the simulated LFN, and the Frobenius norm.
+This calibration method estimates all parameters simultaneously and is robust when subjected to changes in scale and to the number of Monte Carlo simulations; it produces consistent results across multiple runs of the calibration method (\autoref{figure:calibration_sensitivity}).\footnote{Additionally, we verify via parameter recovery that the calibration algorithm is able to obtain values that are close to the true ones specified in data-generating model runs (\autoref{figure:calibration_nus}).} Here, we summarise the goodness of fit obtained from our calibration procedure across the three types of LFNs using two alternative measures: the Pearson correlation between the empirical and the simulated LFN, and the Frobenius norm.

 Across all LFNs, values for the Pearson correlation coefficient and the Frobenius norm (displayed in \autoref{tab:calibration}) indicate a high level of agreement between the observed and simulated job-to-job flows.
 We additionally calculate the same metrics to compare observed job-to-job flows and observed similarity matrices (refer to Materials and Methods: Calibration - Similarity metrics).
-In a nutshell, similarity matrices reflect more fundamental constraints that, arguably, would not change so easily with a shock, for example, the physical distance between two jobs.
+In summary, similarity matrices reflect more fundamental constraints that, arguably, would not change so easily with a shock, for example, the essential (most basic) skills required to perform the job.
 If there was a high agreement between these similarity matrices and the empirical LFNs, one could say that labour flows are fully explained by these data, and that our model would have little to contribute.
 We show the Pearson coefficients and the Frobenius norm in brackets in \autoref{tab:calibration}, and confirm that the simulated flows (i.e. the model output) provide a better fit to the observed flows than the similarity matrices do.
 From this, we conclude that the model provides useful information to explain the structure of these LFNs.